madmatt/silverstripe-elastic-proxy/docs/configuration.md

 ```

 Here you can also define the list of endpoints allowed to be accessed through the proxy, for example if you are only using it
-for autocomplete, you can allow only `query_suggestion`
+for autocomplete, you can allow only `query_suggestion`.

+Additional options exist for changing the curl options `CURLOPT_CONNECTTIMEOUT` and `CURLOPT_TIMEOUT`. **Caution**:
+increasing these values increases the attack surface area for someone attacking the site, so proceed carefully.

 By default, this controller will run all created `HTTPMiddleware` layers, however you may need to configure these (for example, specific rate limiting for this endpoint).